-- But what about you?
+- What about you?
 Do you love what you do every day?
 If you do, congratulations, you are one of the lucky ones.
 I love my work, yet many people don’t like theirs.
 Athletes know they can’t be their best if they don’t have passion.
-So, how can you identify your true passion or find the spark to ignite your inner drive?
+So, how can you identify your true passion or find the spark to ignite your inner drive?:”

 Athletes work on stepping through their fears and doubts.
 In sports, one of the most common roadblocks is performance anxiety.
 I believe a classic example of this is with Sam Stosur.
 She puts an incredible amount of pressure on herself when she performs in Australia and has the expectations of every Australian on her back.
 Her past failures seem to haunt her and tend to come into play.
 The result, frequently losing in early on in the tournament.
 While she is an awesome player and often plays with a champion mindset, overcoming this inner battle is, I believe the last ingredient that will truly give her the edge.
 And, a true champion mindset.
 Champions who come back from the brink of a loss have mastered their emotions and found a way to rise above their doubts and inner demons.

 - Are you sitting in your comfort zone or do you continually push yourself to move out of it?